aluzay1/mamacare/README.md

 **MamaCare** - Empowering healthcare through technology and innovation.

-*Built with ❤️ for better healthcare outcomes.*
+*Built with ❤️ for better healthcare outcomes in Sierra Leone.*